There are plenty of one-euro homes hidden all over Sicily. These brothers want to find them for you

 Once a town announces it has some on offer — usually places hoping to revitalize their communities with new residents willing to spend money on preserving historic housing stock — there’s a brief frenzy as buyers swoop in to snap up a bargain.

-Even though these typically vanish from the market just as quickly as they arrive, there are still dilapidated dwellings going for a song in parts of the island that few Italians have heard of.
+Even though these typically vanish from the market just as quickly as they arrive, there are still dilapidated dwellings going for a song in parts of Sicily that few Italians have heard of.

 But you need to know where to search — and it can be like looking for a needle in a pagliaio.